-PSA is now accepting applications for unpaid interns to assist PSA staff for Spring 2014.
+PSA is now accepting applications for unpaid interns to assist PSA staff for Summer 2014.

-Partnership for a Secure America (PSA) is currently seeking interns starting mid-January through May 2014.
+Partnership for a Secure America (PSA) is currently seeking interns starting June through August 2014.
 PSA is a nonprofit founded by former US Representative Lee Hamilton and former US Senator Warren Rudman to advance bipartisanship on today’s national security and foreign policy challenges.
 Leveraging the leadership of its distinguished Advisory Board, PSA has unique credibility and access to forge common ground and fashion thoughtful, fact-based policy that promotes America’s national interests.
-PSA works on a broad range of key policy issues such as nuclear nonproliferation, climate change, energy security, science diplomacy, the UN-US relationship and more.
+PSA works on a broad range of key policy issues such as nuclear nonproliferation, conflict resolution and prevention, climate security, energy and geopolitics, bilateral relationships, international organizations and more.

 Interns will have the opportunity to participate in a close team environment and gain first-hand exposure to and knowledge of the DC political and policy establishments.
 In addition, interns will leave PSA with practical experience in the day-to-day running of a nonprofit organization.

 ·Research future bipartisan policy statements on key foreign policy and national security challenges;